Multi-stage restriction orifice

 In which cases should a multi-stage restriction orifice be used?

-A multi-stage restriction orifice (several plates in serie) is used if the desired pressure drop can not be achieved with a single plate.
-Indeed, each plate / stage enables reducing the pressure to its maximum while avoiding the phenomena of cavitation and critical flow.
-The calculation of the number of plates / stages is therefore a function of the data of your application.
+A multi-stage restriction orifice (several plates in serie) instead of a simple restriction orifice is used if the desired pressure drop can not be achieved with a single plate.
+Indeed, each plate / stage enables reducing the pressure to its maximum while avoiding the phenomena of cavitation (for liquids) and critical regime (choked flow for gases or choking cavitaiton for liquids).

 How do we know the number of stages needed?